DGardnerrr/project-tic-tac-toe/README.md

 2. As a player,

 3. //Switching turns between X and O:
-In order to give the player 1 a challenge player 2 will need to randomly choose a move to play
+In order to give the player 1 a challenge player 2 will need to choose a move to play

-In order to give the player 2 a challenge player 1 will need to randomly choose a move to play
+In order to give the player 2 a challenge player 1 will need to choose a move to play

-4. As a player,
+4. As a player, I need to restart the game inorder to play again

 5. As a player uncertain of the rules I want to be told who won and why so that I know whether I was successful in the game